General Interest/Non-Degree-Seeking Applications

 International students who will need a Form I-20 Certificate of Eligibility for Non-Immigrant (F-1) Student Status must be admitted as degree-seeking students.
 Those with certain other types of visas, including J-1, B-1 or B-2 visitor visas, F-2 visas, and those on the visa waiver program, can be admitted as non-degree-seeking and enroll in a limited number of credits.
 Contact the international student advisor in the Office of Admissions for further details.

-Non-degree-seeking students are not eligible to have transfer credits evaluated or applied.
-Students who wish to get an unofficial estimate of how their credits might transfer may visit the University of Alaska’s Transfer Evaluation System.
+Although non-degree-seeking students are not eligible to have transfer credits evaluated or applied, they can get an unofficial estimate of how their credits might transfer by visiting the UAA Transfer Evaluation System.

 Qualification